Directional asymptotic cones of groups equipped with bi-invariant metrics: Introduction

 In 1984 van den Dries and Wilkie \cite{MR751150} published an alternative proof of Gromov's celebrated theorem on polynomial growth.
 Their proof uses methods of non-standard analysis and provides the first construction that uses ultrafilters of what we know now as the asymptotic cone of a group equipped with the word metric.
-The construction generalises to all metric spaces and was popularised by Gromov in \cite{MR1253544} where he provided computations for a substantial family of examples and posed many inspiring questions.
+The construction generalises to all metric spaces and was popularised by Gromov in \cite{MR1253544}, where he provided computations for a substantial family of examples and posed many inspiring questions.
 Asymptotic cones became a well established tool of metric geometry and geometric group theory \cite{MR3753580}.
-In general, however, the asymptotic cone of a space may depend on the choice of an ultrafilter and it is often a non-separable space.
+It is an unpleasant feature, however, that the asymptotic cone of a space depends on the choice of a non-principal ultrafilter $\omega$ and a scaling sequence $\B s=(s_n)$, and it is often an unapproachable space.

-If $G$ is equipped with a bi-invariant metric then its asymptotic cone is a metric topological group.
-For example, if the commutator subgroup $[G,G]$ is equipped with the commutator length then its asymptotic cone is an {\it abelian} group.
-In general the topology and geometry of the asymptotic cones of bi-invariant metrics are not well understood with exception of several easy examples.

-This paper, however, grew out as an attempt to define a version of an asymptotic cone (for groups equipped with bi-invariant metrics) that avoids the use of ultrafilters.
-In the classical construction, ultrafilters deal with the excessive amount of sequences used in the definition of the asymptotic cone.
-In our approach, for a group $G$ equipped with a bi-invariant metric, we only consider Cauchy sequences in a suitably defined metric space.
-This yields a complete metric group $\widehat{\C C}(G)$, called the {\em directional asymptotic cone}, that admits a canonical Lipschitz homomorphism to ${\rm Cone}_{\omega}(G)$, the standard asymptotic cone for an ultrafilter $\omega$, such that the induced map

-is {\it injective} (Proposition \ref{P:tC contained in all}).
-Moreover, if $G$ is countable then the directional asymptotic cone $\widehat{\C C}(G)$ is a Polish group (Corollary \ref{C:polish cone}), unlike the classical cone which, in general, is not separable.
-In some cases, for example, for a finitely generated nilpotent group equipped with the bi-invariant word metric, our directional asymptotic cone is isomorphic to the ultrafilter cone.

-The classical asymptotic cone also depends on the choice of the scaling sequence \cite{MR3753580}.
-Our construction depends on a similar choice as well, although we replaced sequences by unbounded subsets of $(0,\infty)$, non-negative real numbers.
-We omit the choice of a scaling set or a scaling sequence in this introduction.
-Thus if we speak in this introduction of the directional asymptotic cone $\widehat{\C C}(G)$ of a group with respect to a bi-invariant metric then we implicitly assume that the scaling set is equal to $(0,\infty)$ in the terminology of Section~\ref{Sec:diecrional asymptotic cone}.
-Similarly, the ultrafilter asymptotic cone, $\OP{Cone}_{\omega}(G)$, is meant to be with respect to the scaling sequence $d_n=n$.